practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05e - Haxe/README.md

 $
 ```

-Around 150 milliseconds marks a significantly faster program execution time than using the (deprecated) NekoVM.
+Around 150 milliseconds marks a significantly faster program execution time than using the (deprecated) NekoVM!

 TBD